“The Eric Clapton of the lute”, Sam Brown is a UK-based chordophonist, known for his sensitive style and engaging, thoughtful performances.

 photo: Joe Oswald

-His main teachers have been Lorenzo Micheli at the Conservatorio della Svizzera Italia, and Jakob Lindberg and Charles Ramirez at the Royal College of Music.
+His main teachers have been Lorenzo Micheli (Conservatorio della Svizzera Italia), and Jakob Lindberg and Charles Ramirez (Royal College of Music).
 His first studies were with the inspirational Sasha Levtov at the Regis School of Music.

 A devoted and sought-after teacher, Sam directed youth early music scheme Dowland Youth Works for five years, and is a deputy guitar teacher at Guildhall School of Music and Drama’s Junior Department.